Midhun134/Time-Mapping-Software-Application/README.md

-#﻿# Time-Mapping-Software
+## Time-Mapping-Software

 In the present world, servicing of vehicles in automotive workshop takes more time due to unnecessary idle time.
-Customers are the God of any industry but delay in getting vehicles which may lead to decrease in productivity in service makes a bad impression to the customers.
+Customers are the main priority of any industry but delay in getting vehicles which may lead to decrease in productivity in service makes a bad impression to the customers.
 A preliminary literature survey has been conducted in the domain at various topics like improvement of productivity in automotive sector, Work and time study,